ebioman/AgnosticBamCounter/README.md

 Simply supply a bed file with positions and obtains a tsv file with counts for each ATCG and reference if provided

 ```
+abc 0.3.1
+Emanuel Schmid-Siegert
+The Agnostic Bam Counter (abc) determines at a given positions the count of observed nucleotides.
+Simply supply a bed file with positions and obtains a tsv file with counts for each ATCG and reference if provided.
+If a reference file is provided it evaluates further the reference and variant allele frequency.
+This is though always a sum over all potentially multi-allelic site.

+Note:
+ - one needs to supply single nucleotide positions and not a range
+ - it will sort both, by chromosome and then position - this might pose problems with funky contig names!
+ - it is similar to BED 0 based so a SAM position 1000 would translate to 999-1000

 USAGE:
-    abc [FLAGS] --bam <BAM> --outfile <TSV> --positions <BED>
+    abc [OPTIONS] --bam <BAM> --outfile <TSV> --positions <BED>

 FLAGS:
-    -r, --reference    if reference in fasta format provided, reference nucleotide
-                       is provided for each positions, otherwise NA
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
     -b, --bam <BAM>            aligned short or long reads
     -o, --outfile <TSV>        the output file which will be in tsv format
     -p, --positions <BED>      A bed file with positions
+    -r, --reference <FASTA>    if reference in fasta format provided, reference nucleotide
+                               is provided for each positions, otherwise NA
+    -t, --threads <INT>        number of threads used in thread-pool for querying positions  [default: 1]

 ```

 ## Limitations